Kieeran/FPS-Game/README.md

 ## Status
 This project has been completed up to Phase 2 (Project 2).
 The next step will be the final phase: the Graduation Thesis.

+## Features
+- FPS shooting system with hit detection
+- Weapon switching synced over network
+- Grenade throwing with explosion effects
+- Character selection system
+- Unity Relay integration for online play

+## How to Run
+- Open the project in Unity
+- Install all dependencies via Unity Package Manager
+- Play the `MainMenu` scene to start
+- Set up Relay if testing with remote players

+## Acknowledgements
+- Based on Unity's Boss Room sample
+- Uses Unity Netcode for GameObjects and Relay SDK

 ## Sample results
 Scene 1: